Skip to main content

 Challenges

 • Uniting in diversity: the European mobility ecosystem is composed of a multitude of actors with different specialisations and sizes.
 This diversity is a strength but can also lead to fragmentation.
-To seize the benefits of digitalisation, mobility and transport, stakeholders will need to build partnerships, pool investments, and agree on common standards, infrastructures, platforms, and governance frameworks.
-This will also help to reach critical mass and avoid dependence on large dominant actors.
+To seize the benefits of digitalisation, mobility and transport stakeholders will need to build partnerships, pool investments, and agree on common standards, infrastructures, platforms, and governance frameworks, in order to reach critical mass and avoid dependence on large dominant actors.

 • Managing social impacts: the social acceptance of self-driving mobility will be key for its deployment.
 This transition will require new skills and could lead to the disappearance of certain types of jobs.
 It should thus be well managed.
 Certain new forms of mobility create types of work characterised by more flexible conditions, which need to respect EU labour law and ensure social protection.